K-Dense-AI/karpathy/README.md

 2. Sets up a Python virtual environment with ML packages (PyTorch, transformers, scikit-learn, etc.)
 3. Copies your `.env` file to the sandbox
 4. Starts the ADK web interface
+5. Navigate to **http://localhost:8000** in your browser
-5. Select `karpathy` in the top left under 'Select an agent'
+6. Select `karpathy` in the top left under 'Select an agent'
-6. All outputs will be in the `sandbox` directory so continue to monitor that as you converse with the agent
+7. All outputs will be in the `sandbox` directory so continue to monitor that as you converse with the agent

 ## Claude Scientific Skills